 Deichtorhallen

-Deichtorhallen – Center for Modern Art and Photography
+Deichtorhallen – Centre for Modern Art and Photography

-In the heart of Hamburg, between the central station and the Speicherstadt, lie the Deichtorhallen – two imposing buildings with an open steel-glass construction.
-Originally planned as market halls, they are now among the most important exhibition spaces for contemporary art and photography in Europe.
-Over more than 5,000 square meters, large-scale installations, international photography, and contemporary art alternate on an impressive scale.
+The Deichtorhallen - two imposing buildings with an open steel and glass construction - are located in the centre of Hamburg, between the main railway station and the Speicherstadt warehouse district.
+Originally planned as market halls, they are now one of the most important exhibition centres for contemporary art and photography in Europe.
+On over 5,000 square metres, large-scale installations, international photography and contemporary art alternate on an impressive scale.

-What stands out immediately is the architecture.
-The expansive steel structure creates a unique atmosphere – industrial yet delicate.
-Here, photographs in museum size hang, installations that fill entire rooms stand, or you find yourself in the midst of a multimedia artwork.
-The two halls that make up the Deichtorhallen are clearly divided thematically:
+What immediately stands out: The architecture.
+The expansive steel construction creates a special atmosphere - industrial and delicate at the same time.
+Photographs hang here in museum size, there are installations that fill entire rooms or you find yourself in the middle of a multimedia work of art.

 • The North Hall, the House of Photography.

-• The South Hall, the hall for contemporary art.
+• The Südhalle, the hall for contemporary art.

-The House of Photography houses one of the most important collections of German photography history: the F. C. Gundlach Collection.
-In addition, there are temporary exhibitions with an international focus – ranging from social documentary photography to fashion photography.
-Visitors not only get to see works of art but also presented societal issues.
+The Haus der Photographie is home to one of the most important collections in the history of German photography: the F. C. Gundlach collection.
+There are also temporary exhibitions with an international focus - from social documentary photography to fashion photography.
+Visitors not only get to see works of art, but are also presented with social issues.

-In the Hall for Contemporary Art, the present is at the center.
-Works from painting, sculpture, media art, or performance are presented.
-Thematically, it often revolves around identity, consumption, power relations, or the environment – always current, often provocative, and deliberately staged on a large scale.
+In the Hall for Contemporary Art, the present takes centre stage.
+Works of painting, sculpture, media art and performance are presented.
+The themes are often about identity, consumption, power relations or the environment - always topical, often provocative and deliberately staged on a large scale.

-Good to know: The Falckenberg Collection in Harburg also belongs to the Deichtorhallen.
-If you have some extra time, you can discover contemporary art in the former factory hall there – guided tours are, however, mandatory and should be booked in advance.
+Good to know: The Falckenberg Collection in Harburg is also part of the Deichtorhallen.
+If you bring a little more time with you, you can discover works of contemporary art in the former factory hall - but guided tours are compulsory and should be booked in advance.

+Deichtorhallen